vineus/ansible-drone/README.md

 1. `password`: bcrypt password hash (optional, you will have to use forgot password to set a password)
 1. `admin`: True/False (boolean).
 Default False.
 1. `state`: present/absent.
 Default "present"
 1. `update_password`: True/False (boolean).
 Default False.
-Setting as True will always change the persons password.
+Setting as True will ensure the specified password.

 #### bcrypt password hash